-BetterHelp has a wide array of counselors who are specialized in specific issues like:
+BetterHelp has a wide array of counselors who are specialized in specific concerns and needs, like:

-However, there are some conditions that are still best treated by an in-person specialist.
-This includes life-threatening eating disorders and substance use disorders.
+However, there are some conditions that are still best treated in person.
+This includes life threatening eating disorders and substance use disorders.

-An online counselor won’t be able to make any official diagnoses, fulfill any court orders, or prescribe medication.
+An online counselor will not be able to make any official diagnoses, fulfill any court orders, or prescribe medication.

-If online therapy isn’t a good fit for you, BetterHelp does provide the resources to get you immediate and specialist care.
+If online therapy is not a good fit for you, BetterHelp provides the resources to help get you immediate and specialist care.

 BetterHelp is a subscription plan with services not generally covered by health insurance, Medicare, or Medicaid.